YanivZalach/Nvim_Config/README.md

 Vim-airline ✈️

-- a sleek and customizable status bar for Nvim, located at the bottom of your editor.
+- A sleek and customizable status bar for Nvim, located at the bottom of your editor.

 Vim-web-devicons 🌈